Arnold-Dsouza/HBRS-GO-website/README.md

-# HBRS Mensa Application
+# HBRS GO Application

-A full-stack application for managing and displaying HBRS Mensa information.
+A full-stack application for managing and displaying HBRS information.

 ## Project Structure